Banda-Manjunatha/Tic-Tac-Toe/README.md

 Welcome to the Tic-Tac-Toe Game project!
 This web application allows two players to play the classic Tic-Tac-Toe game.
 The project is built using HTML for structure, CSS for styling, and JavaScript for game logic.

+## Live Showcase

+To explore my Tic-Tac-Toe  project, You can follow this link: [Tic-Tac-Toe Live Link](https://manjunath-tic-tac-toe.netlify.app/)

 ## Table of Contents

 - [Description](#description)